google/applied-computing-series/ac1/_sources/projects/module_a.rst

      -
      -

-**Optional** (faculty can choose whether to include or not): `Here`_ is a folder with example projects that meet diffirent graing criteria (from Needs Improvement to Above and Beyond).
+**Optional** (faculty can choose whether to include or not): `Here`_ is a folder with example projects that meet different grading criteria (from Needs Improvement to Above and Beyond).

 .. _read this.: https://elitedatascience.com/data-cleaning
 .. _Here : https://drive.google.com/open?id=1ywZa4HAaLPV5UvkQb6pkVFQeNYJOjqPb